-

 Exenatide 5 – 10 μg s/c bd

-Exenatide extended release 2 mg s/c weekly (will shortly be withdrawn from NZ market)
+Exenatide extended release 2 mg s/c weekly (has been withdrawn from NZ market)

 The funding/special authority criteria for GLP1RA in New Zealand ensures access for high risk patients, but is not fully consistent with best practice.
 Although expensive at a minimum of $115 excl.
 GST per month (dulaglutide currently cheapest), all patients who do not meet the special authority criteria should be offered to self-fund GLP1RA if no contraindications or significant precautions in the following situations: